This post contains affiliate links.

 Well, there’s obviously a huge difference in size.
 They just don’t even compare.
 The mifold is the smallest booster seat on the market.

 There are two important differences: first, the hifold belt guides are positioned such that both of my kids had the lap belt in the right place.
 Not too far forward, not too far back.
-Second, the belt guides adjust with the rest of the seat base – and even when you want to adjust that width, it’s not a smooth movement.
+Second, the belt guides adjust with the rest of the seat base – and even when you want to adjust that width, it’s not a smooth movement that can happen on its own.
 There’s a lever you have to pull with one hand while you adjust the width with the other.

 On the comfort side, many kids complain that the mifold lacks padding for long rides.
 The hifold seat has a little more padding to it fortunately.
 It’s still nothing like what our kids are used to in their usual booster seat and combination seat, but an improvement over mifold nonetheless.